caddis/craft-wistia/_dev/notes.md

 ## Feature Enhancements Wishlist

-- Create modal html with js and pull in JSON data instead of raw html to fill modal
+- Create modal html with js
 - Sidebar filtering by project on modal
 - Add thumbnails to element rows
 - Ordering in modal